Vice President for Research Office

 Providing leadership and support for research at Michigan Tech

-Research expenditures at Michigan Technological University have almost doubled in the last decade—and now total more than $44 million.
+Research expenditures at Michigan Technological University now total more than $70 million.
 The Vice President for Research provides leadership and support to ensure that this growth continues.

 Research at Michigan Tech spans a wide range of expertise: sustainable engineering, the Lake Superior ecosystem, the emerald ash borer invasion, transportation, ecosystem science—the list goes on and on.
 The University's Keweenaw Research Center provides applied research solutions through laboratory based evaluation, computer based modeling and analysis, vehicle testing and evaluation and snow research.